wearekuva/oui/README.md

-# OUI
+# Oui

 DUI is a stupidly simple way of instrumenting code and making user interfaces.
 You declare your UI using plain old javascript objects and DUI handles the rest.
 Objects go in and UI's come out.
 It's that simple

 I made this library for quickly prototyping code and testing parameters.
 Often you want to create a program and shape it's output.
 Oui essentially covers what's missing in code editors.